 - Counseling & Psychotherapy (adults, adolescents, families, couples, groups)

 - Psychological Assessment & Reports (cognitive functioning, mental state, personality)

 - Consultation & Advice for Physicians & Healthcare Providers

-- Legal Evaluations & Reports (criminal, civil, administrative, family, mental health, substance abuse, rehabilitation,
+- Legal Evaluations & Reports (criminal, civil, administrative, family, mental health, substance abuse, rehabilitation, employment/fitness for duty)

 - Court Mandated Intervention